 What is your recruitment process like?

+The IPO recruits patent examiners every autumn, occasionally with a second round of applications in spring.
 All applications for patent examiner roles must be submitted via the Civil Service Jobs website by filling in an application form.
 Progression to the interview stage is based on if you have sufficiently demonstrated the necessary competencies that are outlined in the application form.

 There is a single interview, which will consist of some questions alongside interactive short tasks.
 These are designed to assess your analytical skills and allow you to demonstrate your technical knowledge.
 There will also a short written task.
 After the interview we provide a tour of our office and the facilities and benefits we offer.